agahefe/LaravelFullStackBlog/README.md

-# In the future, this blog will be turned into a full-fledged open source blog site with an admin panel, a more advanced interface and more enriched backend forth.
+# In the future, this blog will be turned into a full-fledged open source blog site with an advanced admin panel, a more detailed React frontend interface and more enriched backend.
 I can't spare time right now because I'm busy with my fulltime work.

 # Laravel 10.x blog